jurikuronen/unitig_distance/README.md

 # unitig_distance
-unitig_distance is a command line program that calculates graph-theoretic shortest-path distances in bulk for graphs which do not admit any straightforward decompositions.
-That is, it is a rather brute-force-ish distance calculator that aims to speed up the calculations by smart arrangement of the graph search jobs and through parallel operation.
+unitig_distance is a command line program that calculates shortest path distances in a compacted de Bruijn graph which has been constructed from genome sequences.
+Since such graphs tend to be very large and do not admit straightforward decompositions, unitig_distance aims to speed up the calculations by smart arrangement of the graph search jobs and through parallel operation.

-As the name suggests, the impetus for designing unitig_distance comes from bioinformatics.
-The primary motivation is to be able to calculate, in reasonable time, millions of distance queries in compacted de Bruijn graphs constructed from genome references, where graph vertices correspond to unitigs.
-These kind of graphs tend to be very large (millions of vertices and edges) and highly connected with vertex-connectivity in the bulk of the graph being at least 4, which means that typical graph decompositions into 2-connected or 3-connected components in order to obtain fast distance calculation algorithms are not suitable.

-unitig_distance can be used to supplement programs such as [SpydrPick](https://github.com/santeripuranen/SpydrPick) that calculate pairwise scores for the unitigs, but cannot calculate their distances in the underlying compacted de Bruijn graph.
+unitig_distance can be used together with programs such as [SpydrPick](https://github.com/santeripuranen/SpydrPick) that calculate pairwise scores for the unitigs, but cannot calculate their distances in the underlying compacted de Bruijn graph.
 For such use cases, see [Input files - Distance queries file](#distance-queries-file), [Usage - Calculating distances in compacted de Bruijn graphs](#calculating-distances-in-compacted-de-bruijn-graphs) and [Usage - Determining outliers from supplied scores](#determining-outliers-from-supplied-scores).

-See also the project [gfa1_parser](https://github.com/jurikuronen/gfa1_parser) which can be used to create suitable input files for unitig_distance from genome references.
+See also the project [gfa1_parser](https://github.com/jurikuronen/gfa1_parser) which can be used to create suitable input files for unitig_distance from a [Graphical Fragment Assembly (GFA) file](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md).

 ## Table of contents